Utricularia minor aka Lesser Bladderwort

 Lesser Bladderwort, Ucc Cckra, Small Bladderwort

-How to care for Lesser Bladderwort
+How difficult is it to take care of Lesser Bladderwort

 Lesser Bladderwort is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.